Chair in Biomed Physics & Bio Eng

 Prof. Lurie has been a Visiting Scientist at the Johns Hopkins University School of Medicine, and a Visiting International Scholar at Ohio State University.
-He is author of 74 peer-reviewed publications, 8 book chapters, 5 patents and over 260 conference abstracts.
-He has given 88 invited, keynote and plenary lectures at conferences and workshops around the world, as well as many invited seminars.
+He is author of 75 peer-reviewed publications, 8 book chapters, 5 patents and over 270 conference abstracts.
+He has given 91 invited, keynote and plenary lectures at conferences and workshops around the world, as well as many invited seminars.
 In June 2019 he was invited to give the annual "IPEM John Mallard Lecture" at the UK Imaging and Oncology Congress in Liverpool, UK.

 His research is concerned with the development of magnetic resonance imaging (MRI) technology and its applications, primarily in bio-medicine.
 Previous work by Lurie and his team included Proton-Electron Double-Resonance Imaging ("PEDRI") imaging of free radicals, and continuous-wave MRI of solid materials.
 His current research is focussed on the development and use of Fast Field-Cycling magnetic resonance imaging (FFC-MRI).
 In addition to leading his own research group, Professor Lurie is the Coordinator of an EU-funded research project, "IDentIFY", with 9 teams in 6 countries working to improve FFC-MRI; the IDentIFY project web site is here.
 He is also Vice-Chair of the EU COST Action scientific networking initiative, "European Network on NMR Relaxometry" (2016-20) and is Vice-Chair of the Course Accreditation Committee of IPEM.
 Prof. Lurie is an Associate Editor of the European Journal of Medical Physics (2019-21).

 In September 2017, Prof. Lurie was awarded the Academic Gold Medal of the Institute of Physics and Engineering in Medicine, for "substantial and sustained track record at an outstanding level of contribution to the advancement of academic practice related to physics and engineering applied to medicine and biology."